 But the North Unit demands a return trip too.
 It’s a little more off the beaten path, located off of US Highway 85 near the small town of Watford City, but it’s worth the trek.

 For one thing, the badlands just look different up here.
 They’re a little steeper, a little craggier, just a bit more stately.
-The landscape is greener too, which makes the countryside around the park seem like the foothills of a mountain range instead of the badlands bluffs layered with burnt shades of terra cotta, tan and bone colors further south.
+The landscape is greener too, which makes the countryside around the park seem like the foothills of a mountain range instead of the badlands bluffs layered with burnt shades of terra cotta, tan and bone further south.
 And when you’re cruising along on 85, the northern badlands make a dramatic appearance.

 We parked my car and my friend and colleague Jessie Veeder Scofield (who you might know from her blog, Meanwhile, back at the ranch…, her columns in various North Dakota newspapers or as a celebrated country and folk musician) showed us around.
 Jessie is a fourth generation rancher and the fierce beauty of this place colors both her music and her brand new book, which you can learn more about here.

 The northwestern corner of the the state has been cattle country for years.
-This region saw the 1880s cattle boom in Dakota Territory, and reminders of that legacy pop up within the North Unit of the park as well.
+This region was the heart of the 1880s cattle boom in Dakota Territory, and reminders of that legacy pop up within the North Unit of the park as well.
 This marker, which highlights a historic cattle trail used by cowboys before statehood, is just one of the stops on the Theodore Roosevelt National Park North Unit Scenic Byway.
 True to its name, it’s a particularly pretty drive that highlights local history, scenic vistas, wildlife and unique geological formations within the park itself.

 I thought the cannonball concretions were particularly cool.
 They look like something out of a science fiction movie.
 Geology was never my best subject, but it makes a lot more sense to me when I can look at a real life example!

 “What’s that smell?”
 I asked Jessie, as Jake and I ambled out of her pickup.
 We’d been wondering this for days.
 The air smells different in western North Dakota — clean, fresh, with just a hint of something mellow and sweet that we couldn’t quite define.
-We’re farm kids, raised in Minnesota and used to tramping through the outdoors.
+We’re farm kids, raised in Minnesota and we’re used to tramping through the outdoors.
 But this wasn’t anything we recognized.

-Now that I’d noticed the sweet clover, I could see it was everywhere — growing thick and tall along the hiking trails branching off from the byway and snaking deeper into the park, trampled down under the dozing bison a few yards away and growing along the ridgeline of what I consider to be the prettiest spots along the scenic byway, the River Bend Overlook and the Oxbow Overlook.
+Once I identified the sweet clover, I could see it was everywhere — growing thick and tall along the hiking trails branching off from the byway and snaking deeper into the park, trampled down under the dozing bison a few yards away and growing along the ridgeline of what I consider to be the prettiest spots along the scenic byway, the River Bend Overlook and the Oxbow Overlook.
 Both offer gorgeous views of the Little Missouri River and its lush, green valley below.

 The Oxbow Overlook is one of the most beautiful spots in North Dakota.
 Only Wind Canyon in the South Unit can challenge its beauty.
 And this overlook is a bit more accessible for those with mobility issues.
 There’s even a small shelter where you can sit in the shade and take in the view.